Hidden Costs in Gambling Platforms That Eat Into Your Winnings

 Currency Conversion Costs in Betting

-Currency conversion is another cost that’s easy to overlook.
+Currency conversion is another cost that’s easy to miss.
 If you’re betting in a currency different from your account balance, your bank or e-wallet will likely take a cut — usually 1–3% above the mid-market rate.
 Over a series of deposits and withdrawals, that becomes a steady drain on your bankroll.

 UK bettors placing wagers in GBP on UK-facing sites rarely face this problem, but it’s common when betting abroad or in multi-currency markets.
 Here again, stablecoins can help.
 By keeping your funds in a single currency across deposits, bets, and withdrawals, you avoid the conversion step entirely.